JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ### Class header formatting

-Classes with a few arguments can be written in a single line:
+Classes with a few primary constructor parameters can be written in a single line:

 ```kotlin
 class Person(id: Int, name: String)
 ```

-Classes with longer headers should be formatted so that each primary constructor argument is in a separate line with indentation.
+Classes with longer headers should be formatted so that each primary constructor parameter is in a separate line with indentation.
 Also, the closing parenthesis should be on a new line.
 If we use inheritance, then the superclass constructor call or list of implemented interfaces should be located on the same line as the parenthesis: